The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/tampa-fl-14308-dale-mabry-hwy.md

 latitudeLongitude = ["28.07526637","-82.50890098"]
 +++

-***14308 Dale Mabry Hwy, Store #430*** is a *Chuck E. Cheese* that opened in July 1991 with a {{< wiki-link "Road Stage" >}}.
-This store was the 10th Road Stage constructed, the 4th store to open up as a *Chuck E. Cheese's Pizza* location in the state of Florida.(1) This location should not be confused with Tampa, FL (13210 N Dale Mabry Hwy)|13210 N Dale Mabry Hwy which was a Pizza Time Theatre location that opened in August 1981 and closed in 1984 with a {{< wiki-link "Cyberamics Balcony Stage" >}} &amp; Tampa, FL (12707 Dale Mabry Hwy)|12707 Dale Mabry Hwy which opened as a ShowBiz Pizza Place on November 24th, 1981, and closed in August of 1986.
+***14308 Dale Mabry Hwy, Store #430*** is a *Chuck E. Cheese* that opened in July 1991 with a [Road Stage].
+This store was the 10th Road Stage constructed, the 4th store to open up as a *Chuck E. Cheese's Pizza* location in the state of Florida.(1) This location should not be confused with Tampa, FL (13210 N Dale Mabry Hwy)|13210 N Dale Mabry Hwy which was a Pizza Time Theatre location that opened in August 1981 and closed in 1984 with a [Cyberamics Balcony Stage] &amp; Tampa, FL (12707 Dale Mabry Hwy)|12707 Dale Mabry Hwy which opened as a ShowBiz Pizza Place on November 24th, 1981, and closed in August of 1986.

 ## Stages

-This store debuted with a finalized version of the {{< wiki-link "Road Stage" >}} retaining everything that came with a road stage past the couple of prototype stages prior.
+This store debuted with a finalized version of the [Road Stage] retaining everything that came with a road stage past the couple of prototype stages prior.
 Mr. Munch &amp; Pasqually's had their PTT movements for the 1st couple of years the store was opened.
 In 1993 the store would switch out his Pasqually's arms movement for ones resembling Chuck E's while Mr. Munch would retain his movements up until the conversion of the store in 1994.
-From 1994 to 2019 they would receive a {{< wiki-link "2-Stage" >}} to replace their Road Stage alongside all of the parts to give Mr. Munch &amp; Pasqually their 2-Stage arm movements &amp; Jasper's Cheese Guitar.
-In 2006 with their 2nd major expansion, they would receive the {{< wiki-link "CEC 2000's Remodel Program" >}} update which removed the Phase 3 Sports Shelves surrounding the stage &amp; the extra TV's surrounding it, they would replace Chuck E's Tux Outfit with his Avenger Outfit, but Chuck E. &amp; Helen still kept their microphones.
+From 1994 to 2019 they would receive a [2-Stage] to replace their Road Stage alongside all of the parts to give Mr. Munch &amp; Pasqually their 2-Stage arm movements &amp; Jasper's Cheese Guitar.
+In 2006 with their 2nd major expansion, they would receive the [CEC 2000's Remodel Program] update which removed the Phase 3 Sports Shelves surrounding the stage &amp; the extra TV's surrounding it, they would replace Chuck E's Tux Outfit with his Avenger Outfit, but Chuck E. &amp; Helen still kept their microphones.
 They would also receive the Jasper animatronic from Lakeland, FL (3558 US Hwy 98)|Lakeland, FL (3558 US Hwy 98) in 2006.
-The 2-Stage was also planned to be removed for a {{< wiki-link "Studio C Beta" >}} but the plans fell through due to the height of the ceiling causing issues.
+The 2-Stage was also planned to be removed for a [Studio C Beta] but the plans fell through due to the height of the ceiling causing issues.
 Post early 2010's they would remove the orange dimmed lighting from the gameroom &amp; showroom, alongside the showroom walls shortly after following the removal of extra TV's hanging on columns outside of the showroom.
 In late 2011 they would remove the décor surrounding the television on stage replacing it with a generic flat screen Samsung TV, the removal of the showroom walls &amp; balcony seating era was also evident around this time.
 Sometime in Pre-2012 Munch &amp; Pasqually had their body turns unlocked allowing them to move left &amp; right alongside their heads.
 In 2013 they removed Chuck E's Avenger Hat &amp; Jasper's Cowboy Hat to fit in more with the branding of Rockstar Era.
 In Late 2014-Late 2016 the show had following into a deep state of disrepair with barely any of the animatronics working at all with Munch being in the best condition (only lacking his hand movements &amp; his left eye color being faded out) while Chuck E. &amp; Helen being in the worst condition during that time, the show was still better than Brandon, FL (The only other 2-Stage in Florida &amp; closest location next to it) but it wasn't much of a competition since both were below average around that time.
 On March 23, 2016, the brief time Grant came by the store he reenabled the curtains for Chuck E's stage, being able to use them for live shows in the near future.
 Munch still had his body turn function unlocked &amp; it would remain this way for the rest of stage's life.

 ### Stage Repair/Additions